rolins2/qilin-react-dev-challenge/README.md

+I have integrated the github user check in the app js file instead of using a seperate component.

 # Qilin Software Lab - Junior React Developer Pre-Assessment

 Welcome to the Junior React Developer pre-assessment for Qilin Software Lab.
 This assessment is designed to evaluate your React.js skills.
 Please follow the instructions below to complete the assessment.